cocreators-ee/migrate-anything/README.rst

     migrate-anything migrations

-Now in the real world you might want something more durable and a realistic example, so here's another (still hypothetical) version:
+Now in the real world you might want something more durable and a realistic example, so here's e.g. what you'd do when using MongoDB:

 .. code-block:: python

     # __init__.py
-    from migrate_anything import configure, KubernetesConfigMap
+    from migrate_anything import configure, MongoDBStorage

-    configure(storage=KubernetesConfigMap("migrate-anything-status"))
+    import pymongo

+    db = pymongo.MongoClient().my_db

+    configure(storage=MongoDBStorage(db.migrations))

 .. code-block:: python

     # 01-initialize-db.py
     from pymongo import MongoClient

-    client = MongoClient()  # Hope you're really not using defaults db = client.testdb
+    client = MongoClient()
+    db = client.my_db

     def up():
         db.posts.insert_one({